 4. A Bird’s Eye View of the Market and Competitors

 The primary reason organizations usually invest in a competitive intelligence solution is to track and monitor their markets and their competitors.
 However, that’s not all a CI solution can do.
-Advanced CI solutions like Contify, apart from all that’s mentioned above, can provide a bird’s-eye-view of competitors’ movements, help identify trends in marketing, promote strategic thinking and behaviour, provide intel on suppliers & key accounts, and help gain deeper insights at organizational, strategy, product, sales, and marketing levels.
+Advanced competitive intelligence platform like Contify, apart from all that’s mentioned above, can provide a bird’s-eye-view of competitors’ movements, help identify trends in marketing, promote strategic thinking and behavior, provide intel on suppliers & key accounts, and help gain deeper insights at organizational, strategy, product, sales, and marketing levels.
 This allows these different business teams to function effectively in combating competitor movements, anticipate changes that could impact their business, and responding to market trends and shifts, allowing you to build a competitive advantage.

 Now that you understand what a competitive advantage is, and how competitive intelligence can help you build one, without further ado, let us further understand competitive advantage by looking at some examples from the real world.